owl-lab/owl_guide/book/project/jianxin_aeos.rst

   | Raspberry Pi | 1189        | 209          | 41          | 0           | 0              |
   +--------------+-------------+--------------+-------------+-------------+----------------+

-This table presents the tuned threshold values of a selective operations on a MacBook with a 1.1GHz Intel Core m3 CPU and a Raspberry Pi 3B.
+This table presents the tuned threshold values of a five operations on a MacBook with a 1.1GHz Intel Core m3 CPU and a Raspberry Pi 3B.
 We can see that they vary across different operations and different machines, depending on their computation complexity.
 For example, on MacBook, the tuning result is "max\_int", which means that for the relatively simple :math:`sqrt` calculation OpenMP should not be used, but that's not the case on Raspberry Pi.
 Also, we note that the less powerful Raspberry Pi tends to get lower thresholds.